 Ask the Teacher is an advice column that connects Yoga Journal members directly with our team of expert yoga teachers.
 Every other week, we’ll answer a question from our readers.
 Submit your questions here, or drop us a line at firstname.lastname@example.org.

-Q: I’m afraid that Headstand will hurt my neck.
-When will I be ready to try for the first time?
+I’m afraid that Headstand will hurt my neck.
+When will I be ready to try it for the first time?

-Before practicing Headstand, you should be able to hold Downward Dog, Wide-Legged Forward Bend, Forearm Plank, and Dolphin for several minutes each.
-These poses indicate that you possess the proper strength and alignment, such as sustaining external shoulder rotation and having hamstring flexibility.
+Yoga teacher Annie Carpenter suggests that before trying Headstand for the first time, “you should be able to hold Downward-Facing Dog, Wide-Legged Forward Bend, Forearm Plank, and Dolphin for several minutes each.”
+These poses each require similar strength and alignment, such as sustaining external shoulder rotation, as Headstand, explains Carpenter.

-Alignment is key to practicing safely, so attempt your first Headstand with a trusted yoga teacher.
-To protect yourself, elongate muscles from your shoulder blades to your fingers to avoid placing weight in your neck; keep proper alignment by not popping out your ribs; and maintain a drishti, or focused gaze, on the wall behind you to balance.
-After Headstand, take Child’s Pose and then Downward Dog to release back and neck tension.
+To protect yourself, Carpenter suggests you elongate the muscles from your shoulder blades to your fingers to avoid placing weight in your neck, refrain from jutting your ribs forward, and maintain a drishti, or focused gaze, on the wall straight behind you to help with balance.
+Think Tadasana (Mountain Pose) but inverted.
+After practicing Headstand, Carpenter suggests you take Child’s Pose followed by Downward Dog to release back and neck tension.

 For some of us, Headstand might never be an appropriate pose for our bodies to practice, including is anyone with cervical disc and eye issues, heart issues, and high or extremely low blood pressure, says Carpenter.
 You can practice Forearm Plank as an alternative to Headstand if you’re seeking to strengthen your shoulders and core.

 This article has been updated.
 Originally published March 23, 2015.